 This program prepares students for a career as a paraprofessional educator (teacher’s aide) in regular and special education classes in elementary and secondary schools and in social service agencies.
 Moraine Valley’s program provides students with a strong foundation for a career in education through classroom work and observation in the field.
 Employment of paraprofessionals is expected to grow.

-Employment of teacher assistants is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of teacher assistants is projected to grow 5% from 2021 to 2031, about as fast as the average for all occupations.
 Rising student enrollment along with state and federal funding for education programs should affect growth.

 Teacher assistants are more of a supplementary position, as opposed to teachers, who hold a primary position.
 Therefore, teacher assistants’ employment opportunities may depend on school districts’ budgets.
 Schools are more likely to eliminate teacher assistant positions rather than teacher positions when there is a budget shortfall, and more likely to hire teacher assistants when there is a budget surplus.